No weddings and a divorce or two

 This August, I will have known my husband for 20 years.
 In all that time, I never once heard a single mention of a goddaughter.
 I mean I had always let open the possibility that a child much older than our own might appear in our lives one day; my husband was quite the popular guy, but never a long-lost goddaughter.
 We’re atheists for goodness sake!

 This goddaughter comes from the Szczebrzeszyn side of the family, and my husband himself had not seen the bride for about 25 years.
-So I thought we didn’t have to go, right?
+While I do thoroughly enjoy a Polish wedding, I thought considering we don’t actually know them that we didn’t have to go, right?
 Wrong!
 We were going!
 All four of us.
 Auntie What’s Her Name will be so pleased.

-We arrived to the roadside hotel/restaurant where the reception would take place and got ourselves gussied up for the event.
+We arrived at the roadside hotel/restaurant where the reception would take place and got ourselves gussied up for the event.
 Then we were off to the church.
-We weren’t quite sure we had the right place.
-I mean we saw a bride, but we couldn’t say if it was our bride.
+We weren’t quite sure we had the right place actually.
+I mean we saw a bride, but we couldn’t say with any certainty that it was our bride.
 It turned out it was.
-We said our Hello’s and waited for the wedding already taking place inside to finish up so our wedding could begin.
+We said our Hellos and waited for the wedding already taking place inside to finish up so our wedding could begin.
 The other bride and groom came out to a shower of rice and right behind them a lady we had met at the hotel.
-She didn’t know the bride and groom either and sat through someone else’s wedding (complete with mass) not realizing she was at the wrong one till the vows.
+She didn’t know the bride and groom either and sat through someone else’s wedding (complete with mass) not realizing she was at the wrong one until the vows.
 She came out after the other couple and peered from left to right like a lady Mr. Bean, a Pani Fasola, if you will.
 She spotted us, and sighed with relief.

 …they have different traditions.

 The wedding reception was fortunately in an air-conditioned reception hall.
 The DJs specialized in disco-polo with various medleys of YMCA and Cocojambo thrown in.
+(Nobody did the arm movements to YMCA, nobody!)
 The DJs however thought that they were the most important folks of the night.
 For example, as the dinner was being served they insisted the bride and groom dance their first dance because the dry ice smoke was a-wasting.
 We were seated with Auntie’s friends from work, so the average age of our table was 67, but we got a hot political discussion going anyhow…I mean after those friends announced loudly that they couldn’t stand the current ruling party.
 That called for a toast 😉

 The wedding was lovely.
 The bride looked beautiful.
 The other guests were gracious and friendly.
 Nobody forced me to dance or to drink.
 I had flat shoes.
 Misiu could dance with his girls on the dance floor (Rosie said all the songs were about her), but honestly, it was as if I got all dressed up, drove to a random church, and crashed a stranger’s wedding.